timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 }
 ```

+Note that if you're using controller-runtime, the same manager instance cannot run sharded and non-sharded controllers as a manager can only run under a single resource lock (either leader election or shard lease).

 ### Filtered Watch Cache

 In short: use the following label selector on watches for all sharded resources listed in the `ControllerRing`.